CeON/jmef/website/source/version-1.0/doc.rst

 publication-policy
 ******************

-Element containg policies related to the publication process in the journal.
+Element containing policies related to the publication process in the journal.

 Mandatory: **No**

-Occurences: **1**
+Occurrences: **1**

 .. code-block:: xml